 During this time period, an even greater emphasis was placed on community outreach programs.
 The church partners with Remerge (formerly Church on the Street) on Friday evenings during the summer and provides block parties to the community on the church park.

 The food pantry was reformatted into the Community Marketplace where persons in need are able to shop and make their own food choices.
 Additionally, our local outreach ministries include prison, hospital, nursing home, grief counseling, health resources, and emotional restoration.

-It is our desire for the church to expand service to the community as a reflection of God’s love to us.
-Pastor Michael endeavors to continue the legacy of his father through the strength of his leadership in pastoral care, Christian education and church administration.
-Building on a solid foundation, Pastor Michael is diligently seeking to lead the church into twenty first century ministry.
+Pastor Michael endeavored to continue the legacy of his father through the strength of his leadership in pastoral care, Christian education and church administration.
+Building on a solid foundation, Pastor Michael diligently sought to lead the church into twenty first century ministry.

 The congregation experienced another major shift as Dr. Kevin W. Earley took the reins as its new Senior Pastor on October 1, 2020.
 This transition took in the midst of the COVID-19 pandemic and Pastor Earley hit the ground running strengthening the church's virtual ministry and presence.
 Like his predecessors, Pastor Earley inspires the congregation to serve the local community and make a godly impact on individuals inside and outside of the church.